Qiyd81/2wd-rpi-ros2-autonomous-vehicle/README.md

-# 2 Wheeled Drive Raspberry Pi Autonomous Vehicle on ROS2
+# 2 Wheeled Drive Raspberry Pi Autonomous Vehicle on ROS2 Foxy
 ROS2 Foxy - installed via Ubuntu server 20.04 - is employed in controlling a 2 wheeled drive vehicle.
 An RPLIDAR A1 sensor is used for obstacle avoidance and Simultaneous Localization and Mapping (SLAM) operations.
 The vehicle is powered by Raspberry Pi 4 board computer.
 For added functionality, the vehicle can be controlled with a joystick game controller.

 (To be completed)